header

 Repeaters

-The Waikato VHF Group maintains numerous repeaters around the Waikato and Bay of Plenty region.
-We have two sites located on the Kaimai Ranges, another at Te Uku, just over the range of hills between Hamilton and Raglan.
-There is also equipment located on Chinaman's Hill, just out of Hamilton, towards Te Awamutu and at Maungakawa, northeast of Huntly on the western side of the Hauraki Plans.
+Maungakawa, northeast of Huntly and the fourth one is Waihi North, just north of the town of Waihi.
+We also have National System equipment located on Chinaman's Hill, just out of Hamilton, towards Te Awamutu.
 The '6975 repeater at Tairua on the Coromandel Pennisula, which we use to own, is now owned and maintained by Branch 85, Mercury Bay.

 IRLP